hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 >
 > using the `fq` variable => `fastqc $fq`

-To ensure that all the output files from the workflow are properly named with sample IDs we should extract the "base name" (or sample ID) from the name of the input file.
+Next, we want to extract the name of the sample from `$fq` which contains the full name of the file and possibly the path to the file as well.
+The reason to extract the sample name is so that all the output files from this workflow are appropriately named with sample identifier.

+We can obtain the sample name by using the `basename` command on the `$fq` (or `$1`)  variable, and save it in a new variable called samplename.

 ```
 # grab base of filename for naming outputs

-base=`basename $fq .subset.fq`
+samplename=`basename $fq .subset.fq`
-echo "Sample name is $base"
+echo "Sample name is $samplename"
 ```

 > **Remember `basename`?**
 >
-> 1. the `basename` command: this command takes a path or a name and trims away all the information before the last `\` and if you specify the string to clear away at the end, it will do that as well.
+> 1. the `basename` command: this command takes a path or a name and trims away all the information before the last `/` and if you specify the string to clear away at the end, it will do that as well.
 In this case, if the variable `$fq` contains the path *"~/rnaseq/raw_data/Mov10_oe_1.subset.fq"*, `basename $fq .subset.fq` will output "Mov10_oe_1".
-> 2. to assign the value of the `basename` command to the `base` variable, we encapsulate the `basename...` command in backticks.
+> 2. to assign the value of the `basename` command to the `samplename` variable, we encapsulate the `basename...` command in backticks.
 This syntax is necessary for assigning the output of a command to a variable.

 Next we want to specify how many cores the script should use to run the analysis.
 This provides us with an easy way to modify the script to run with more or fewer cores without have to replace the number within all commands where cores are specified.